ProjectPythia/pythia-foundations/preamble/how-to-use.md

 of Matplotlib Basics these figures are produced by Matplotlib itself.
 Viewing content in this manner is not much different than reading a hardbound textbook.
-To get the full benefit of Jupyter Books you can run, and even modify, the example code in real time!!
+To get the full benefit of Jupyter Books you can run, and even modify, the example code in real time!
 This interaction allows you to experiment with different parameters and observe instantly how results change.